 The Acumed Small Bone Fixator and Small Bone Distractor provide external fixation options.

-The system includes customizable Locking Plates, Small Bone External Fixator, Small Bone Distractor, partially threaded lag screws, and Hexalobe Multiscrews that act as both a nonlocking and variable angle locking screw in one.
+The system includes customizable Variable Angle Locking Plates, Small Bone External Fixator, Small Bone Distractor, and partially threaded lag screws.

 Rolando Fracture Hook, Metacarpal Neck Fracture, Avulsion Hook, Curved Medial/Lateral and Rotational Correction plates.

 The system was the first in the industry to allow multiple Hand Fracture System screw diameters in every hole of every plate in the system.

 Specialized instruments in the system include an osteotomy cutting guide, the SaveLoc compression sleeve, unique clamps and forceps, and a plate cutter.

 The 0.8 mm Avulsion Hook Plate is designed to provide more stability than a K-wire when a fragment is too small for a single lag screw.
 The prongs in the 0.8 mm Avulsion Hook Plate are used to support an avulsion fragment when the avulsed fragment is too small for a lag screw and more stability is desired than pinning with K-wires alone can provide.
 This can often occur at the insertion of the collateral ligaments in the proximal phalanges.